Best. Concert. Ever.

 Best.
 Concert.
 Ever. is a live concert CD/DVD by internet musician Jonathan Coulton.
 It was recorded live on February 22, 2008 at the Great American Music Hall in San Francisco, California.

-The DVD features: Paul and Storm, Kristen Shirts on ukulele, Andy "The Human Keyboard" Bates on vocals, Jonathan Coulton on guitar and zendrum.
-Also included are documentary and interview segments, audio commentary, bonus material, and footage shot by actual fans on actual consumer-grade cameras.
+The DVD features: Paul and Storm, Kristen Shirts on ukulele, Andy "The Human Keyboard" Bates on vocals, and Coulton on guitar and zendrum.
+Also included are documentary and interview segments, audio commentary, bonus material, and footage shot by fans on consumer-grade cameras.